-Work at one of these 15 companies if you want to feel good about 2021
+Work at 1 of these 15 companies if you want to feel good about 2021

 - Eargo

-The rankings were based on a combination of questions such as:
+The rankings were based on a combination of questions, including:

 The winners were not nominated nor did they have to pay to place on the list.
 Their scores were reflected by how existing employees answered the questions and how they compared to other companies of the same size.
 You can see the full list here.